TD/SMP

 TD/SMP, short for Terminal Device/Session Management Protocol, was a terminal multiplexer system introduced by DEC on their VT330/340 terminals in 1987.
-The terminal-side was referred to as SSU.
+The terminal-side software was referred to as SSU, for Session Support Utility.
 TD/SMP allowed data from two separate host sessions to be sent to a compatible computer terminal over a single serial port.
+Earlier terminals had supported multiple sessions, but using separated physical connections to the host.
+Using TD/SMP also allowed you to free up any additional serial ports, for running a printer or similar tasks.
 The format was patented and never described in depth, limiting it to DEC's own terminal servers and terminals.
+More recently, the protocol has been reverse engineered by retrocomputing programmers.